“WHAT'S GOING ON IN THE NEW LATIN AMERICAN LUXURY SCENARIO”

 2017 APRIL – MIAMI CITY

 In the spring of 2017, the summit will take place for the first time in US.
 This forum is planned for 200 industry leaders, CEOs, high management executives and people interested and involve in the luxury sector for whom we seek, not only to provide the best information, but also to deliver it in a way that creates awareness of the responsibility they bear with their clients and the environment.
-Speakers will share the importance of the luxury sector in the Latin American market, encompassing topics such as: sustainability, technology, trends, retail, architecture, design, and statistics among others.
+Speakers will share their expertise on the importance of the luxury sector in the Latin American market, encompassing topics such as: sustainability, technology, trends, retail, architecture, design, and statistics among others.

 April 25 2017 | Four Seasons Hotel Miami